By: Lois Lee, MD, MPH, FAAP

 Making sandcastles and sculptures can be a blast!
 But the hole your child digs in the sand should never be deeper than their own knee.
 Children can fall in and get trapped or buried in the sand, which can suffocate them.

 Have kids dig where you can watch them—and don't allow digging in sand dunes, where loose sand can collapse around them.
 For everyone's safety, always fill the sand holes your crew digs before you leave.
-Sometimes, holes that children can fall into are not always obvious or clearly visible.
+Sometimes, holes that children can fall into are not always obvious or clearly visible in the sand.

 Check the water temperature.